pupp3r/vcademo/README.md

 ## Live Demo

+**Update (Apr 8 2025)**: The free cloud account I was hosting this on has expired.
+This is no longer accessible at the URL below.
+Please contact me if you would like me to spin up a new instance with another free account.

-The live demo is available at [vcademo.pupp3r.net](https://vcademo.pupp3r.net)
+The live demo ~~is~~ was available at [vcademo.pupp3r.net](https://vcademo.pupp3r.net)

 ## How it works